Common Name: Ornate Horned Frog, Bell’s Horned Frog, and Argentina Horned Frog

 Location: Argentina, Brazil, and Uruguay

-The Ornate Horned Frog is part of the Horned Frog family which are often called the Pacman Frogs.
-They resemble Pacman because their heads are most of their body and they love to eat.
+The Ornate Horned Frog is part of the Horned Frog family, Ceratophryidae, which are often called the Pacman Frogs.
+They resemble the video game character Pacman because their heads are most of their body and they love to eat.
 They are pretty common in the pet trade and they are fairly easy to take care of.
 Before getting a pet frog, make sure to read my article Preparing for a Pet Frog or Toad.
 I believe it really helps give an overview of what you are getting yourself into.
 Also, make sure to buy a captive bred frog, since populations of the frog isn’t doing well in the wild.

 The Ornate Horned Frog is a sit and wait predator.
 In the wild, they bury part of themselves and wait for prey to walk in front of them.
 They spend most of their life like this.

 The Ornate Horned Frog is listed as Near Threatened by the International Union for the Conservation of Nature (IUCN) Red List.
 Their habitat is destroyed to make ways for farms and villages.
 If their habitat isn’t destroyed for farms or villages, pollution from nearby villages and farms harm their habitat.
 Better protections of their habitat is needed to help insure survival of the species.